Last Updated on by mitchrezman

 Without providing these light signals to our birds they may molt and get hormonal, at arbitrary times.
 Without consistent light cycles they are confused and very stressed out which can lower the life expectancy of an African grey or any captive bird for that matter.

 Many of you may have heard of SAD – Seasonal Affective Disorder.
 It’s a human depression related to the change in seasons nd usually happens starting in fall running through winter.
 Treatment for SAD can include light therapy (phototherapy) according to the Mayo Clinic.
 It’s a real disorder.

 Why then do we assume our birds with a much greater sensitivity to light are immune to some sort of avian SAD?
 The fact is they are not!
 If we get our birds light cycles in order other positive behaviors will begin to fall into place.

 If you want to learn more about the science of The bird of time: cognition and the avian biological (circadian) clock click here

-We choose to keep the thermostat set to 65 in the winter but all the birds have heated thermal perches and or heated cage panels as well as oil-filled electric radiator heaters next to each bird cage providing necessary warm year-round.
-Heat the cage not the home.
+We choose to keep the thermostat set to 65 in the winter but all the birds have heated thermal perches and or heated cage panels as well as oil-filled electric radiator heaters next to each bird cage providing necessary warmth year-round.
+Heat the cage, not the home.